crossplane/crossplane/docs/stacks-guide-gcp.md

 Before creating any resources, we need to create and configure a cloud provider in Crossplane.
 This helps Crossplane know how to connect to the cloud provider.
-All the requests from Crossplane to GCP can use that resource as their credentials.
+All the requests from Crossplane to GCP will use the credentials attached to the provider object.
 The following command assumes that you have a `crossplane-gcp-provider-key.json` file that belongs to the account you’d like Crossplane to use.
 Run the command after changing `[your-demo-project-id]` to your actual GCP project id.
 You should be able to get the project id from the JSON credentials file or from the GCP Console.

 ```
 export PROJECT_ID=[your-demo-project-id]
 export BASE64ENCODED_GCP_PROVIDER_CREDS=$(base64 crossplane-gcp-provider-key.json | tr -d "\n")
 ```

-> Environment variable PROJECT_ID is going to be used in YAML files in the next steps while BASE64ENCODED_GCP_PROVIDER_CREDS is only needed for this step.
+The environment variable `PROJECT_ID` is going to be used in multiple YAML files in the next steps, while `BASE64ENCODED_GCP_PROVIDER_CREDS` is only needed for this step.

 Now we’ll create our `Secret` that contains the credential and